The Velvet Courtship | Victorian Portrait Medallion Chairs

 Sold as a set.

-The frames are confidently worked, with sculpted cresting, flowing arms, and turned legs terminating in period-appropriate casters.
-Carving is handled with discipline, allowing the portrait medallions to remain legible without overwhelming the form, and proportion governs the composition.
-The chairs hold themselves upright and composed, reading as architectural elements as much as seating.
+The frames are articulated through sculpted cresting, flowing arms, and turned legs terminating in casters.
+Carving remains controlled, allowing the portrait medallions to remain legible within the overall structure.
+Proportion governs the composition, with each chair maintaining a clear and upright profile.

 Sold as a set.

-The frames are confidently worked, with sculpted cresting, flowing arms, and turned legs terminating in period-appropriate casters.
-Carving is handled with discipline, allowing the portrait medallions to remain legible without overwhelming the form, and proportion governs the composition.
-The chairs hold themselves upright and composed, reading as architectural elements as much as seating.
+The frames are articulated through sculpted cresting, flowing arms, and turned legs terminating in casters.
+Carving remains controlled, allowing the portrait medallions to remain legible within the overall structure.
+Proportion governs the composition, with each chair maintaining a clear and upright profile.

 Design Style